-Along with our campfires, camp songs, cookouts, swimming, games and crafts, we incorporate education about grief and allow ample time for sharing with each other.
+Traditionally at Camp Erin, along with campfires, camp songs, cookouts, swimming, games and crafts, we incorporate education about grief and allow ample time for sharing with each other.
 During this special camp experience, campers develop genuine connections and lasting friendships.
-See our 2018 Camp Erin flier for more details.

 Watch what kids experienced at the 2018 summer camp.

 Eluna partners with bereavement programs in local communities to help fund, develop and grow Camp Erin® nationwide.
 For more information, please visit elunanetwork.org.